jiajiexiao/SeqInfer/README.md

 `pip install seqinfer`

-You can also install any branch directly from git repo as the following example:
+However, it is currently recommended to install it directly from git repo given the the pip release may not be up to date in the early stage of development of SeqInfer.

 `pip install git+https://github.com/jiajiexiao/seqinfer.git`

 ## Usage